A Career Starts in the Forces & Transfers to Safety

 My advice to service members thinking of pursuing a career in health and safety, or supplementing a career with health and safety qualification, would be to read up on the NEBOSH course involves.
 The skills you have gained are very transferable accompanied by the NEBOSH qualification will help compliment all you have done during your service.
 This course also touches on subjects and areas of the working world you perhaps have never considered, and it is a great head start when leaving the Armed Forces and entering civvy street.
 No wonder health and safety is such a popular career choice for service members.
 Best of luck!

-Find out all the essentials of the NEBOSH General Certificate to help you launch your new career:
+Find out all the essentials of the NEBOSH course to help you launch your new career: